-Bailee Steinle, ’22, a Master of Professional Accountancy student from Salina, Kansas, joined elite company becoming just the eighth student at the University of Nebraska–Lincoln ever to be accepted into the Financial Accounting Foundation Postgraduate Technical Assistant (PTA) program.
-Only accepting a select few applicants every year, the prestigious program allows recent accounting graduates to play a direct role in the accounting standard-setting process.
+Bailee Steinle, ’22, joined elite company becoming just the eighth student at the University of Nebraska–Lincoln ever to be accepted into the Financial Accounting Foundation Postgraduate Technical Assistant (PTA) program.
+Though the prestigious program only accepts a few applicants each year, Steinle applied while in the Master of Professional Accountancy program at Nebraska and after graduating from Nebraska for the second time, started playing a direct role in the accounting standard-setting process this summer.

-“A lot of what I've done so far at Nebraska and internships is the application of rules.
-But, what goes into making those rules?
+“A lot of what I've done at Nebraska and in my internships is the application of rules, but, what goes into making those rules?
 What sort of thought processes and decisions are involved?
-Those are the types of questions that fascinate me, and getting an in-depth look at the standard-setting process is what the PTA program is all about,” said Steinle, who begins the program this summer.
+Those are the types of questions that fascinate me, and getting an in-depth look at the standard-setting process is what the PTA program is all about,” said Steinle.
 “I’m excited by the challenge of figuring out how to apply my accounting knowledge in a completely new way and contribute something meaningful.”

 Graduates either serve as a PTA with the Financial Accounting Standards Board or the Governmental Accounting Standards Board.
 Technical assistants gain a behind-the-scenes look at how the boards establish Generally Accepted Accounting Principles in the United States.